Independence, Colorado Ghost Town

 Once the mining industry shut down, St. Elmo drastically declined in population.
 Miners searched elsewhere for gold and silver and the business district in St. Elmo closed down as well.
 Few people continued to live in the town.
 Postal service was discontinued in 1952 after the death of St. Elmo’s postmaster.

-Saints John, CO
+Saints John, Colorado Ghost Town

 County: